Valérie Létard: Political career

-Member of the Senate, 2008–present
+Early career

-Since 10 April 2008, Létard has been the President of the Valenciennes Agglomeration Community, elected with 83 percent of the vote.
+Since 10 April 2008, Létard has been the president of the Valenciennes Agglomeration Community, elected with 83 percent of the vote.

 Career in government

 Létard served in the government of Prime Minister François Fillon under President of France Nicolas Sarkozy, first as Secretary of State for Solidarity (2007-2009) and later for Climate (2009-2010).
 During her time in office, she launched the government’s campaign in 2009 to warn potential victims of forced marriages and female genital mutilation.

-Later career
+Member of the Senate, 2010–2023

+In the Senate, Létard served on the Committee on Social Affairs and the Committee on Economic Affairs.

 On 1 October 2011 Létard was a candidate for the Presidency of the Senate, against the outgoing president, Gérard Larcher (UMP) and Jean-Pierre Bel (PS).
 She received 29 votes.

 Ahead of the Republicans’ 2016 primaries, Létard endorsed Alain Juppé as the party’s candidate for 2017 presidential elections.
 In March 2017, in the context of the Fillon affair, she called on LR candidate François Fillon to withdraw his candidacy.

 Following the 2017 legislative elections, Létard reportedly refused offers to become Minister of Housing and Urban Affairs in Prime Minister Édouard Philippe’s government.
-On 4 October 2017 she was elected Vice-President of the French Senate instead, under the leadership of Gérard Larcher.
+On 4 October 2017 she was elected vice-president of the French Senate instead, under the leadership of Gérard Larcher.